The right color combination is part of being stylish

 She is totally right.
 Nobody – even a Heiress, celebrity or Princess – just looks stylish because they wear expensive clothes.
 Lack of styling know-how makes them just look fashionably expensive, but not pin-worthy.Just wearing expensive clothes is a recipe to secure a place on the worst dressed list. #fashionvictim Click To Tweet

 There are many elements to being stylish.
 One aspect is your color choice for your look.
-This post shows how to look awesome in analogous colors.
-You can find an explanation of analogous colors in the post at the link.

 The color wheel is your best friend for a stylish look

 Analogous colors are those that are adjacent on the color wheel.
 For instance, yellow, yellow-orange, orange; when you go for four colors in your outfit add red-orange.
 Another example is blue-violet, blue, blue-green.
 Or like in the OOTD, yellow-green, green, blue-green or how it is more fashionably called lemon, green, and teal.
 Besides the hue, you can also play with the tint or shade.
 In other words, use analogous colors in pastel (tint) or with muted colors which include black (shade).

 Other cool color wheel pairings

 Going with the primary colors (red, yellow, blue) is a bold color and style statement over 40.
 Read risky.
 But when your personal style are bold colors, you may be able to pull it off.
 Key is to put the color(s) that don’t flatter your face away from it.
 In my case, I would put the red or blue close to the face.